Point of Sale

 When it comes to your social media presence, Millennials can smell a fraud.
 So while showing your target market that you understand their needs is cool, trying to talk like them isn’t.
 Telling them your new menu is “on fleek” will probably be more eye-rolling than enticing.

 Get your customers to engage with you while they’re at your restaurant by encouraging simple hash tagging during the dining experience.
 Millennials love showing off where they are, who they’re with, and what they’re eating.
 Some restaurants are even going as far as making their food and presentation more “Instagrammable” for smartphone photographers.
 Oh, and having free Wi-Fi never hurts either!

 One thing we all want: convenience.
 These days, everyone is in a rush (to go where, we don’t know.)
 It should be no surprise that a generation raised on high-speed Internet is also hurrying out the door.

 Technology can go a long way in offering your Millennial customers the speed and convenience that they expect in a dining experience.
 Try these tech innovations on for size:

 What have you made yourself in-house?
 Did the steak come from a local farm?
 Are your coffee beans fair-trade?
+Does your restaurant support community initiatives?
 Don’t shy away from pointing these little details out on your menu.
 They will go a long way in building your reputation with Millennials.